hamzahmd/contact-infominder/Readme.md

 - For database, I used a MongoDB which is a NoSQL Database (Document Database having JSON format).
 - For easy setup, I used MongoDB Atlas which is a cloud database.

+## Hosting

+The application is hosted on Heroku with heroku cli.

 ## Usage